HonkingGoose/restaurant/README.md

 # restaurant
 Restaurant (Team Bald Eagle)

+## Warning:

+This project is currently not functional, the dev-dependency `request` is no longer maintained.
+The code will need a rewrite for this project to be functional again.
+I do not recommend using this code as-is.

 ## Pre-requisites

 - MySQL is installed, and you have a root account for MySQL.